-Located high in the Absaroka Range in Park and Sweet Grass Counties, gold was first discovered in what would become the Independence Mining District in the 1860s.
+Located high in the Absaroka Range in Park and Sweet Grass Counties of Montana, gold was first discovered in what would become the Independence Mining District in the 1860s.
 However, it would be two decades before any significant mining would occur, as the land was part of the Crow Indian Reservation.
-Prospectors were run out of the area by the federal government, but after receiving pressure from numerous mining interests, the government reversed itself and forced the Crows to cede the land in 1882.
+Prospectors were run out of the area by the federal government, but after receiving pressure from numerous mining interests, the government reversed itself and forced the Crow to cede the land in 1882.
 Almost immediately, miners returned to the area.

-Independence soon became the service center for the mining district and was the site of seven stamp mills, a sawmill, and several concentrators.
+Independence soon became the mining district’s service center and was the site of seven stamp mills, a sawmill, and several concentrators.
 By 1893, Independence boasted both telephone and electricity due to all of the mining activity.
 However, it was a difficult trek to the mining district that required five days by wagon to reach Big Timber, some 50 miles to the northeast.

 Workings were revived intermittently over the next several decades, but all were found to be unprofitable and quickly abandoned.
 Today, all that remains of Independence and the other area mining camps are a few tumbling cabins and mining remnants.